olxbr/X9Containers/README.md

 But the analysis can also occur during building, so it can run into the intermediate container, where we hope to find things dynamically - at non `distroless.` suffix.

-X9 it is a popular slang among Brazilians wich can be expressed as whistleblower.
+"X9" it is a popular slang among Brazilians which means "whistleblower".

 Said that...